What’s the best Wacom tablet for your needs? Understanding the Intuos and Intuos Pro lines

 The Intuos Draw comes only in small, and is blue or white.
 Like the others, It has four Express Keys.
 It doesn’t have touch.
 It’s the simplest, with the fewest bells and whistles.

 Photoshop, Illustrator, and other art programs, as well as Mac and Windows operating systems, are increasingly integrated with touch.
 So getting one with touch prepares you for the future.
-But if you just want something simple, the Draw may be the best graphics tablet for you.
+But if you just want something simple, the Draw may be the best choice for you.

 We think the best Wacom tablet for beginners or those on a budget is the Intuos Draw.
-If you’re just dipping your toe in the digital paint, this tablet is a good place to start.
+If you’re just dipping your toe in digital paint, it’s a good place to start.

 Dimensions: 8.25 x 0.4 x 6.7 inches